ShubhamWaghmare11/Yoliday-Chatbot-Assignment/readme.md

 The backend is built with FastAPI, offering endpoints to generate responses and fetch chat history.
 The database layer is abstracted with CRUD operations, which interact with Supabase through its Python client.

-various tests using pytest verifies prompt building, API endpoint correctness, and database interaction (using mocks), ensuring reliability and maintainability.
+Various tests using pytest verify prompt building, API endpoint correctness, and database interaction (using mocks), ensuring reliability and maintainability.